|The Foxes: Joe with his brother, Matthew(Jeffrey Scaperrotta) and his aunt Annabelle(Hallee Hirsh)|

 Liza Minnelli as Veronica and Andrew's daughter (in the ending credits)---SPOILER---hahaha!

 Sometime ago, I watched all three of these movies at TCM and I finished all three without bathroom breaks.
 Why did I have the time?
 I didn't.
 I was stumped and watching all three movies in a row somehow helped me.
-I needed some noise, but ended up being enthralled with everything.
+I needed some noise while working, but ended up being enthralled with everything.
 The trouble was, I had an appointment around ten in the morning and I was super sleepy.
 I think I had three cups of strong coffee so that I could survive my day, but I didn't regret watching those three movies at all.